FoxFortino/SCS/README.md

 - Test only at R = 100 and lower.
 We know classification can be done at higher resolutions but let's stay focused at low R.

+- Batch hyperparameter testing results MUST be available as soon as the computation is complete.
+This will save so much time and prevent me from having to relearn everything every time I want to run it.

 ### Artificial Neural Networks